 Electric System: Authority over the Bowling Green Electric System is vested in the Board of Public Utilities.
 A Superintendent, who reports to the Director of Utilities, manages the Electric System.
-The Electric System serves a community covering 12.6 square miles, and also serves the adjoining Village of Portage with retail power and the Village of Tontogany with wholesale power.
-In 2018, sales to Tontogany totaled \$635,179, or approximately 1 percent of total system revenues.
+The Electric System serves a community covering 12.84 square miles, and also serves the adjoining Village of Portage with retail power and the Village of Tontogany with wholesale power.
+In 2020, sales to Tontogany totaled \$492,010, or approximately 1 percent of total system revenues.
 Bowling Green provides exclusive service to all electric consumers within its city limits.

 Bowling Green is in the First Energy Transmission Service Area.
-In 2018, Bowling Green purchased 100% of its power from AMP or through the AMP sponsored OMEGA JV5 and OMEGA JV2.
+In 2020, Bowling Green purchased 100% of its power from AMP or through the AMP sponsored OMEGA JV5 and OMEGA JV2.
 Bowling Green is also a participant in OMEGA JV6 and AMP's Combustion Turbine Project.
-The City utility owns and maintains 233 miles of transmission and distribution lines and has six substations.
+The City utility owns and maintains 234 miles of transmission and distribution lines and has six substations.
 The City does not directly own any generating facilities.
-In 2018, the Bowling Green utility employed 38 people.
+In 2020, the Bowling Green utility employed 38 people.

-In 2018, the Bowling Green electric system served 14,667 residential, commercial and industrial customers.
-The following table lists the City's five largest customers by energy purchased in 2018 and as a percentage of total system revenues during that year.
+In 2020, the Bowling Green electric system served 14,718 residential, commercial and industrial customers.
+The following table lists the City's five largest customers by energy purchased in 2020 and as a percentage of total system revenues during that year.

-kWh Purchased % of Total Customer Type of Business (2018) System Revenues Bowling Green State University Higher Education 68,176,800 11.21 2.
-Southeastern Container Manufacturing 63,860,000 10.06 3.
-Vehtek Systems Manufacturing 52,473,600 8.39 4.
-Toledo Molding & Die Manufacturing 22,975,200 3.77 5.
-Phoenix Technologies Manufacturing 12,930,300 2.02
+kWh Purchased % of Total Customer Type of Business (2020) System Revenues Bowling Green State University Higher Education 53,277,300 9.31 2.
+Southeastern Container Manufacturing 52,520,000 8.90 3.
+Vehtek Systems Manufacturing 47,772,000 8.56 4.
+Toledo Molding & Die Manufacturing 17,906,400 3.31 5.
+TH Plastics Manufacturing 12,443,400 2.39

-Participation in Other Projects.
+Participation in Projects.
 Bowling Green is the third largest Participant in the Project, obligated under the Power Sales Contract to purchase from AMP a 9.51% Project Share (approximately 35 MW).
 In addition to the Project, Bowling Green is a participant in the following other projects described in the body of the Official Statement under the heading "AMERICAN MUNICIPAL POWER, INC. - OTHER PROJECTS" (see the descriptions thereof for detail relating to such projects, including the indebtedness and the obligations of the participants under the related power sales contract):

 Project Bowling Green Share (1)

 OMEGA JV2 (2) 14.32%(2)

-(approximately 19.2 MW)

-OMEGA JV5 15.73%
+OMEGA JV5 (approximately 19.2 MW) 15.73%

-(approximately 6.61 MW)
+OWLGA 3 V 3 (approximately 6.61 MW)

-OMEGA JV6 56.94%
+OMEGA JV6 56.94% (approximately 4.1 MW)

-Meldahl Hydroelectric Project (approximately 4.1 MW) 2.90%
+Meldahl Hydroelectric Project 2.90%

-Meidani Hydroelectric Froject (approximately 3.04 MW)

-Greenup Hydroelectric Project 5.84%
+Greenup Hydroelectric Project (approximately 3.04 MW) 5.84%

-(approximately 1.99 MW)
+1 7 (approximately 1.99 MW)

-AMP Combustion Turbine Project 7.75%

-Constituted Headers to the Desire to (approximately 11 MW)
+AMP Combustion Turbine Project 7.75% (approximately 11 MW)

-Combined Hydroelectric Projects 9.61% (approximately 19.99 MW)
+Combined Hydroelectric Projects 9.61%

-Solar Electricity Prepayment Project 37.31%
+Solar Electricity Prepayment Project (approximately 19.99MW) 23.56%

-J 1 J J (approximately 13.74 MW)
+(approximately 13.74 MW)